 Sanford, Henry Shelton, 1823-1891

-The Sanford House Hotel Park, adjoining the Sanford House Hotel, overlooked the waterfront of Lake Monroe at Commercial Street and Palmetto Avenue in Sanford, Florida in 1934.
-The hotel was built by Henry Sanford (1823-1891) with the intent of attracting tourists and providing housing for would-be wealthy settlers to the city of Sanford.
+The Sanford Hotel House Park in Sanford, Florida in 1880.
+The Sanford House Hotel was built by Henry Sanford (1823-1891) with the intent of attracting tourists and providing housing for would-be wealthy settlers to the city of Sanford.
 The Sanford House Hotel was joined by the Lake Monroe House, a lower-cost alternative geared towards laborers, both of which were completed in 1876.
 Facing the waterfront, the hotel was located at the intersection of Commercial Street and Palmetto Avenue.
 The Sanford House Hotel featured three stories – two of which included porches – and enough rooms to serve 150 guests.
 The hotel’s landscaping included flower beds and citrus trees.
 A boardwalk led visitors straight from the hotel to the shores of Lake Monroe.
 Rates for a room in 1884 ranged from $15 to $20 per week.
 The 1887 fire came very close to the Sanford House, and it was feared that sparks would add it to the destruction.
 What saved it were wet blankets which were draped from the roof and windows.
 The Sanford House Hotel was torn down in May of 1920.
 At the turn of the century, the Sanford House Hotel was the center of all major city events and celebrations.
 While guide books from the period often included positive reference to the hotel, it failed to attract many visitors.
 The hotel did not make any profit during its first years of operation.
 By its third year, the 1879-1880 season, the hotel netted only $800 in profits.
 The hotel continued to make meager profits for the remainder of the nineteenth century.
 Nonetheless, it served as a central point of focus during city celebrations during the period.

 Chase & Company